 The two Nebraskas

 The statewide number obscures a deepening geographic divide.
-Of the state's 422 public districts, 310 enroll fewer than 500 students and 81 enroll fewer than 100.
-The 10 largest districts, anchored by Omaha Public Schools (52,095) and Lincoln Public Schools (41,967), educate 49.2% of all Nebraska students.
+Of Nebraska's 244 public school districts, 151 enroll fewer than 500 students and just 5 enroll fewer than 100.
+Omaha Public Schools (52,095) and Lincoln Public Schools (41,967) anchor a top 10 that educates more than half of all Nebraska students.

 A demographic transformation, paused

 The broader composition shift in Nebraska schools has not stopped, even if it slowed this year.
-White students made up 79.8% of enrollment in 2005; they now account for 62.4%.
-Hispanic students rose from 9.9% to 21.6% over the same period.
-One in five Nebraska students is now Hispanic, compared with one in 10 two decades ago.
+White students made up 78.5% of enrollment in 2005; they now account for 60.8%.
+Hispanic students rose from 10.8% to 23.0% over the same period.
+Nearly one in four Nebraska students is now Hispanic, compared with about one in ten two decades ago.

 What 2027 will answer

-Nebraska remains 39,240 students above where it started in 2005.
-Even after 2026, it sits comfortably above states like Iowa and Illinois that have been bleeding enrollment for a generation.
-But the two engines that built that cushion — white families staying in state and Hispanic families arriving — both stalled in the same year for the first time.
+Nebraska still sits comfortably above states like Iowa and Illinois that have been bleeding enrollment for a generation.
+But the two engines that built that cushion, white families staying in state and Hispanic families arriving, both stalled in the same year for the first time.
 Bennington can keep building subdivisions.
 Gretna can keep opening schools.
-At some point, the suburban ring runs out of cornfields to pave, and the 227 districts that lost students in 2026 are still there on the other side of the ledger.
+At some point, the suburban ring runs out of cornfields to pave, and the 132 districts that lost students in 2026 are still there on the other side of the ledger.

 Detailed code that reproduces the analysis and figures in this article is available exclusively to EdTribune subscribers.